 Two months following surgery, Dr. Kunstman began preparing to resume his beloved running routine, guided by a back-to-running program from UW Health Sports Medicine therapists.

 Long wait for total knee replacement averted

-“The difference is pretty remarkable,” he says.
+“The difference is pretty remarkable,” he said.
 “I know I may need to have a total knee replacement down the road, but it might not be for at least another 12 to 15 years.
 Having the partial knee replacement right away saved me from spending at least another 10 years missing out on running while waiting for my knee to get bad enough to need the full replacement.”

 By telling his story, Dr. Kunstman also hopes more primary care doctors will appreciate what a valuable option partial knee replacements can be for their own patients.

-“When I came back to work and people asked me about it, quite a few were not aware that partial knee replacements were a thing,” Dr. Kunstman says.
+“When I came back to work and people asked me about it, quite a few were not aware that partial knee replacements were a thing,” Dr. Kunstman said.
 “Hopefully, my experience will result in many other patients exploring this as an option for themselves.
 I have nothing but great things to say about my experience.”